dpereira/conflux/README.md

 Usage:
 ------

-By default, Conflux displays the touchpad view:
+By default, Conflux displays the touchpad view.
+To switch to the keyboard view, use the link in the top-right edge of the navigation bar.
+Supported touchpad gestures:

-This is mostly a blank screen that allows for basic input from the user when she performs touchscreen actions:

  - Sliding the touchpad with one finger will move the Synergy client screen mouse pointer accordingly.
  - A single tap will translate into a single mouse click in the client screen.